-Configure the database that you plan to use as a shared database to accept multiple connections, so that it can accept connections from the different Orchestrator instances.
+Configure the external database that you plan to use as a shared database, so that it can accept connections from the different Orchestrator instances.

-To prevent possible transactional deadlocks when the database is Microsoft SQL Server database, you must set the ALLOW_SNAPSHOT_ISOLATION and READ_COMMITTED_SNAPSHOT database options on.
+To prevent transactional deadlocks when using Microsoft SQL Server database, you must enable the ALLOW_SNAPSHOT_ISOLATION and READ_COMMITTED_SNAPSHOT database options.

-Synchronize the clocks of the machines on which the Orchestrator server instances are installed.
+Synchronize the clocks of the virtual machines that the Orchestrator server instances are installed on.

-- Log in to the Orchestrator configuration interface of the first Orchestrator server as vmware.
+- Log in to Control Center of the first Orchestrator server as root.